Positive airway pressure: Medical uses

 The main indications for positive airway pressure are congestive heart failure and chronic obstructive pulmonary disease.
-There is some evidence of benefit for those with hypoxia and community acquired pneumonia.
+There is some evidence of benefit for those with hypoxia and community-acquired pneumonia.

 PAP ventilation is often used for patients who have acute type 1 or 2 respiratory failure.
-Usually PAP ventilation will be reserved for the subset of patients for whom oxygen delivered via a face mask is deemed insufficient or deleterious to health (see retention).
+Usually, PAP ventilation is reserved for the subset of patients for whom oxygen delivered via a face mask is deemed insufficient or deleterious to health (see retention).
 Usually, patients on PAP ventilation will be closely monitored in an intensive care unit, high-dependency unit, coronary care unit or specialist respiratory unit.

 The most common conditions for which PAP ventilation is used in hospital are congestive cardiac failure and acute exacerbation of obstructive airway disease, most notably exacerbations of COPD and asthma.
 It is not used in cases where the airway may be compromised, or consciousness is impaired.
 CPAP is also used to assist premature babies with breathing in the NICU setting.

-CPAP has been used for pregnant females with preeclampsia.
+CPAP has been used for pregnant women with preeclampsia.

 The mask required to deliver CPAP must have an effective seal, and be held on very securely.
 The "nasal pillow" mask maintains its seal by being inserted slightly into the nostrils and being held in place by various straps around the head.
 Some full-face masks "float" on the face like a hover-craft, with thin, soft, flexible "curtains" ensuring less skin abrasion, and the possibility of coughing and yawning.
 Some people may find wearing a CPAP mask uncomfortable or constricting: eyeglass wearers and bearded men may prefer the nasal-pillow type of mask.
 Breathing out against the positive pressure resistance (the expiratory positive airway pressure component, or EPAP) may also feel unpleasant to some patients.
 These factors lead to inability to continue treatment due to patient intolerance in about 20% of cases where it is initiated.
 Some machines have pressure relief technologies that makes sleep therapy more comfortable by reducing pressure at the beginning of exhalation and returning to therapeutic pressure just before inhalation.
-The level of pressure relief is varied based on the patient's expiratory flow, making breathing out against the pressure less difficult.
+The level of pressure relief is varied based on the patient's expiratory flow, making it easier to breathe out against the pressure.
 Those who have an anxiety disorder or claustrophobia are less likely to tolerate PAP treatment.
 Sometimes medication will be given to assist with the anxiety caused by PAP ventilation.

 Unlike PAP used at home to splint the tongue and pharynx, PAP is used in hospital to improve the ability of the lungs to exchange oxygen and carbon dioxide, and to decrease the work of breathing (the energy expended moving air into and out of the alveoli).
 This is because: